Sneha-p1/LeaveLetterManagementApp_Project/README.md

 ### Takeoff Tracker is a Leave letter management app designed specifically for managing employee leave letters.
 ## Modules
 ## Admin
+- Add Employees and Managers : Add new employees and managers to the platform.
+Employees and managers receive an email with their unique email address and password; they are the only ones who can access the dashboard by using this information.
 - Approve or Reject the Leave letter of Manager : The admin can view a leave request letter that the manager has sent and admin can approve or reject the request .The manager's dashboard displays the message indicating approval or rejection.
-- Add Employees and Managers : Add new employees and managers to the platform.
 - Remove and Update Employees and managers : Remove and Update employees and managers from the platform.
 - View Employees and Managers: View a separate list of all registered employees and Managers.
 ## Manager